Professor Adam Sharr

 Quality and Primitive

-I am also the co-editor of two books which have emerged from conferences I co-organised.
+I am also the co-editor of two books which emerged from conferences I co-organised.
 Quality Out of Control: Standards for Measuring Architecture, with Allison Dutoit and Juliet Odgers, was published by Routledge in 2010, examining the widespread disagreement about what quality in architecture is, and how it might be measured and achieved.
 In 2006, Primitive: Original Matters in Architecture, with Juliet Odgers and Flora Samuel, was published, also by Routledge.

 I welcome PhD and MPhil applicants and would be delighted to discuss